 The Varberg Radio station is a cultural site that is recognized by UNESCO for its outstanding cultural value.
-The site that is protected by UNESCO consists of the following: transmitter equipment, aerial system made up of 6 127-meter high steel towers, and residential area that have also provided housing for the staff at the radio station.
+The site that is protected by UNESCO consists of the following: transmitter equipment, an aerial system made up of 6 127-meter high steel towers, and residential areas that have also provided housing for the staff at the radio station.

 The transmitter equipment in this radio station was built during the early 1920s.
 These transmitters operate at 17.2 Hz in frequency.
 However, it has the capacity to operate to up to 40 kHz.
 It was built by the Swedish-American engineer named Ernst Fredrik Werner Alexanderson.
 He was also responsible for a few other innovations in the communication field at that time, even until his death in 1975.
 Meanwhile, the six antenna towers were constructed by structural engineer Henrik Kreuger.
 The neoclassic buildings of the Varberg Radio Station were designed by Architect Carl Akerblad.

 The VLF transmitter in Grimeton was also used for shortwave transmissions such as those for TV broadcasts or FM stations.
 By 1996, this transmitter became obsolete until it eventually went out of service.
-But while it is no longer use, it is still in good condition and because of that it was recognized as a national monument in Sweden.
+But while it is no longer use, it is still in good condition and because of that, it was recognized as a national monument in Sweden.
 It soon followed that this site was recognized by UNESCO for its world heritage value.

 The Varberg Radio Station in Sweden is one of a global network of stations that were planned post-World War II.
 This global network of communication was designed to boost communication capacity between various countries.